-Letters to Strangers (L2S) is a global youth-run 501(c)(3) nonprofit seeking to destigmatize mental illness and increase access to affordable, quality treatment for youth aged 13 to 24*.
+Letters to Strangers (L2S) is the largest global youth-run nonprofit seeking to destigmatize mental illness and increase access to affordable, quality treatment, particularly for youth*.

-*We welcome anyone outside of this age range as long as their affiliated site pledges to be a safe haven for youth and includes youth members
+*We welcome anyone outside of this arbitrary definition as long as their affiliated site pledges to be a safe haven for youth and includes youth members

 We want mental health made personal, because each person deserves to be treated as the individual they are.
 No one's identity should be buried beneath statistics.
 Indeed: often there is nothing greater than a person-to-person human connection.

 We achieve our mission with a youth-run team in three main ways:

 Our chapters (usually student clubs on campuses) write anonymous, heartfelt letters that aim to share their vulnerabilities and offer support for those who are fighting through difficult times.
 These letters are distributed either within Chapters, to other Chapters, or to community organizations called partner sites.
 We believe that writing is humanity distilled into ink.
 Individuals unaffiliated with our network can submit and exchange letters via our free, public online platform here.

 We partner with schools and other mental health organizations to provide training and talks for youth around the world.
 We also facilitate our own unique youth-for-youth educational mental health module (check out our guidebook for free here) + teachers' curricum handbook designed and researched in-house and delivered to thousands of students a year in addition to interested peer listeners at our chapters.
 In addition, we run peer support resources like the first pan-African mental health hotline out of our Liberia office.